 You can write it in a variety of ways.
 There are no set rules to it.
 Freelance project proposals are heavily dependent on the type of work and the nature of the client.
 Furthermore, the terminologies and the style may vary according to the online tool you are using or the proposal template you are following.

-To make your life easier, we’ve created a framework that you can follow.
+To make your life easier, we’ve created a simple outline that you can follow.
 We have listed down and explained certain must-have elements of a good project proposal.

 1. Cover page